0x2152Yet/yet_another_motor_drive/README.md

   * Performs most of its calculations in floating point
   * Uses engineering units for most values.
 For example, bus voltage is expressed in volts with 1.0 volt being represented by the value 1.0
-  * To the largest extent possible, processor specific items are reserved for the low level hardware interfaces and are not present in the motor control algorithms themselves
+  * Where possible, processor specific items are reserved for the low level hardware interfaces and are not present in the motor control algorithms themselves

 ### Status and Future Updates